 With your back pain, there are a number of aspects to it.
 The first is that if people practice sensibly, they hardly ever damage themselves doing asana practice.
 I have practices for 30 years with hundreds of people, and I have only known two or three people to hurt themselves in all that time.
 In each case it was minor and easily resolved.
 So, it is very unlikely that you have hurt yourself through asana practice.

 Concerning the pain, if you sprained a muscle, tendon, or ligament, then the pain would be in one place.
 It would not move around your back.
 This would be true if you damaged yourself doing asana practice, or through exercise.
 So, it sounds very unlikely that you have damaged yourself at all.

-Energetic blockages in the body can be painful when they are being cleared out and they can also move to different places.
+Energetic blockages in the body can be painful when they are being cleared out and they can also move to different places in the body as the process of purification progresses.
 It sounds like that is far more likely to be the cause of the pain.
-If it is being caused by blockages, then the pain will go as the body is purified.
+If it is being caused by energetic blockages, then the pain will gradually go, as the body is purified.
 So practices are the answer.
 Not that you should necessarily increase the practices that you are doing to clear out any blockages.
 You can simply carry on with the practices that you are doing.
-There is one practice in AYP which is specifically designed to clear blockages in the spine, and that is Targeted Spinal Bastrika.
-It is a powerful technique though and probably best left until you get to it in the lessons, if you have not done so already.

 So I would say simply carry on as you are, putting up with the aches and pains if they are bearable.
 If they are not, then cut back on practice times accordingly.